 Recommended Communication Tools:

 Use Skype for chat or video calls with screen share (bear in mind you’ll need to add everyone to your contact list beforehand).
+And Zoom has become an extremely popular video conferencing tool in recent times, for work and social reasons alike:

 One thing about communication that working remotely can’t replace is the comfort and reassurance of being able to turn around, tap a shoulder and start a conversation–working in the same place as your team means there’s more chance of building personal relationships which is absolutely crucial when it’s time to make decisions and get buy-in.